Red Rock International Privacy Statement

 5.5.1 In certain circumstances, you have the right to object to the processing of your personal data where, for example, your personal data is being processed based on legitimate interests and there is no overriding legitimate interest for us to continue to process your personal data, or if your data is being processed for direct marketing purposes.

-5.5.2 If you would like to object to the pressing of your personal data, please contact us using the contact details provided below.
+5.5.2 If you would like to object to the processing of your personal data, please contact us using the contact details provided below.

 5.6 Right to restrict processing